Personal Representative vs. Trustee

 The trustee oversees day-to-day management of property owned by the trust for the benefit of its beneficiaries.
 As with a personal representative, the trustee can be a person, an institution, or both may serve as co-trustees.
 The trustmaker, trustee, and beneficiary of a revocable living trust are often the same person.
 Additional beneficiaries are also typically named to inherit from the trust when the trustmaker dies.

 Revocable trusts also typically name one or more successor trustees; someone to step in and assume control of the trust and its assets when the trustmaker/original trustee dies or if the trustmaker/original trustee should become incapacitated to the point where they can no longer manage the trust or their own affairs.
+The advantage of a revocable trust over a last will or testament is that the details of the estate are shielded from public consumption.

 When a trustmaker creates an irrevocable trust, the individual must step aside immediately upon its formation.
 The trustmaker cannot act as their own trustee.
 Another party must be named.